collective/plone.recipe.varnish/README.txt

 The plone.recipe.varnish:build recipe takes care of downloading Varnish, compiling it on your system and installing it in your buildout.

+You may need some packages that are not yet installed on your system.
+On Debian-like systems you at least need to install ``libncurses-dev``.

 If you are running on an OS/X system a patch to fix a linking error will be automatically applied.
 More information on the bug and patch can be found at http://varnish.projects.linpro.no/ticket/118 .